bretglun/fwqpbo/README.md

 HOW TO CITE
 -------------------------------------------------------------------------------
-Berglund J. *Multi-scale graph cut algorithm for efficient water-fat separation*.
+Berglund J and Skorpil M. *Multi-scale graph cut algorithm for efficient water- fat separation*.
 Accepted for publication in Magn Reson Med, 2016.

 DEPENDENCIES
 -------------------------------------------------------------------------------